twilight-project/forkscanner/spec/spec.md

     - Continue if there are more than 1 blocks at the previous height.^
     - Continue loop if we have that block in invalid_block table.^
     - Find or create an entry in DB for stale candidate.^
-    - Also create entries for stale candidate children.^
+    - Also create entries for stale candidate children.
+Pick up blocks (children of stale candidate) from the blocks table and add an entry in stale candidate table.

 ## Validating Forks and Rollbacks